abrierley0/incompressible_repo/README.md

 Welcome.
 This is a repository for studying incompressible fluid flow solvers.

-My Master's thesis at Cranfield University primarily involved first psi_omega and then vector_psi_omega.
+My Master's thesis at Cranfield University primarily involved first 'psi_omega' and then 'vector_psi_omega'.

 ### Contents